Skip to main content

 Which varnish is suitable for wooden stairs and what else do I need?

-Our MissPompadour Eggshell varnishes are particularly suitable for painting your stairs.
-They are particularly robust and hard-wearing.
+Our Easy Eggshell is particularly suitable for painting your wooden stairs !
+It is particularly robust and hard-wearing.

 Additional products for preparation and finishing: